WendyKKelly/ExplicitChristian/_posts/toxic-christianity.md

 ---
 title: 'Toxic Christianity'
-excerpt: 'I fully understand that when we see Christians raising children in a way that seems to fly in the face of everything Jesus said, it is important to call that out.'
+excerpt: 'A pastor or any leader in a Christian church whose behaviour is anti-Christlike should be a red flag.
+Certainly, that person might be able to seek other employment until they understand the ethics behind attempting to lead Christians in an unChristian way. '
 coverImage: '/assets/blog/toxic-christianity/cover.jpg'
-date: '2021-05-07T05:35:07.322Z'
+date: '2021-06-13T05:35:07.322Z'
 author:
   name: 'Wendy Kelly'
   picture: '/assets/blog/authors/wendy.jpeg'
 ogImage:
-  url: '/assets/blog/toxi-chrisitanity/cover.jpg'
+  url: '/assets/blog/toxic-chrisitanity/cover.jpg'
 ---

 This morning I began reading about something called Christian Sexology.
 WOW.